zarquon42b/misc/packageVersion.sh/README.md

     -r                 do not (re)build package vignette
     -u dratdir         specify local drat repo: update drat repo -h                 print this help

+ Details: if -v and -d are not set, the tarball will be created and (if -u flag is set) added to the specified drat directory

  ```